benjymous/annotations/sandman/sandman.02.md

 "doing it".
     Panel 11:  The restriction on gargoyle names may be an unspoken rule from the mystery books.

 Page 16:  _Who's Who_ #15 (1991) has a great deal of information on the
 Three Witches, or the Three-in-One as they are called here.
 The Three may appear as a single entity, or as a group of three women.
 The three women invariably appear symbolically as maiden, mother, and crone.

-    In the Egypt of the Pharoahs, the Three were known collectively as Mut, and named individually as Maat, Hathor, and Nekhbet.
+    In the Egypt of the Pharaohs, the Three were known collectively as Mut, and named individually as Maat, Hathor, and Nekhbet.
 In Egypt, as in many of their incarnations, the Three represented matriarchal, pre-civilization, mother/goddess worship.